-When slowing down or stopping, release the throttle and apply the brakes smoothly and evenly.
+When slowing down or stopping, release the throt-

+tle and apply the brakes smoothly and evenly.
 As you slow down, shift to a lower gear.
 Be sure that the engine has sufficiently slowed before engaging a lower gear.
 Improper use of the brakes or shifting can cause the tires to lose traction, reducing control and increasing the possibility of an accident.
+EWB00710 not designed to withstand the shock of forced shifting and can be damaged by shifting without using the clutch.